KageSilver/yAPP/Documentation/Test Plan.md

     - POST: api/comments/createComment
     - PUT: api/comments/updateComment
     - DELETE: api/comments/deleteComment?cid={cid}
+ - Test average cases and some expected exceptions for VoteController with integration tests for api endpoints:
+    - GET: api/votes/getVoteStatus?uid={uid}&pid={pid}&type={type}
+    - GET: api/votes/getVotesByPid?pid={pid}
+    - POST: api/votes/addVote
+    - DELETE: api/votes/removeVote?uid={uid}&pid={pid}&type={type}
 #### Acceptance tests
  - For each of the following user stories that belong to this feature, write two manual acceptance tests, one for the website and one for the mobile app:
     - As a Yapper, I want to be able to reply to other public posts.
     - As a Yapper, I want to be able to edit and delete posts and comments I make.
+    - As a Yapper, I want to be able to upvote posts.
+    - As a Yapper, I want to be able to downvote posts.

 ### Personal Calendar
 #### Unit tests